-10. Since Northwestern’s Office of International Student and Scholar Services is working remotely, how can I obtain an I-20?
+2. Since Northwestern’s Office of International Student and Scholar Services is working remotely, how can I obtain an I-20 or DS-2019?

 All new students or students who requested an Extension, Change of Level, Curricular Practical Training, Reduced Course Load, or a travel signature can:

-- wait to pick up the I-20 form when Northwestern’s Office of International Student and Scholar Services (OISS) reopens, or
+- wait to pick up the I-20/DS-2019 form when Northwestern’s Office of International Student and Scholar Services (OISS) reopens, or

-- request that their OISS advisor email an electronic version of the form.
+- request that their OISS advisor email an electronic version of the form (for I-20 only).

-OISS will also print your I-20 should it become necessary and still recommends that you submit your I-20 with Optional Practical Training (OPT) recommendation with an original handwritten signature for any OPT application.
-(Added 4/3/20)
+OISS still recommends that you submit your I-20 with Optional Practical Training (OPT) recommendation with an original handwritten signature for any OPT application.
+(Updated 7/27/20)

 You are encouraged to submit any bias or hate-related incidents that you observe through the University’s Hate and Bias Report Form.
 (Added 4/20/20)